ziri4k/ziri4k/README.md

-Develop AI and robotics applications for various industries Design and build scalable, robust, and secure full-stack web applications Work with cutting-edge technologies like TensorFlow, ROS, React, and Node.js 🌱 What I'm learning
+Develop AI and robotics applications for various industries Design and build scalable, robust, and secure full-stack web applications Work with cutting-edge technologies like TensorFlow, ROS, React, and Node.js

+🌱 What I'm learning

 I'm always learning and exploring new technologies, but some of the areas I'm currently focusing on include:

 Computer Vision and its applications in robotics Full-stack TypeScript development
-DevOps and continuous integration/continuous deployment (CI/CD) pipelines 💻 What I'm working on
+DevOps and continuous integration/continuous deployment (CI/CD) pipelines.

+💻 What I'm working on

 Currently, I'm working on kubernetes and autoware projects.